open-resources/dash_curriculum/tutorial/part1/chapter4.md

     return output
 ```

+As there might be still some arguments you are not familiar with, we will go through the upper lines step by step.

 ### Structure of Dash callback decorator

 The callback decorator makes up the first part of the callback.
 The decorator itself takes up two different arguments: Output and Input.
 Both of them again will take two arguments, the component_id and the component_property.
 The meaning of the different arguments is straight forward.
 The Output specifies what kind of property of which component of your app should be affected.
 Accordingly, the Input specifies what property of which other component of your app should trigger the Output.